vaginessa/WebBrowserPassView-plugin/README.md

 # WebBrowserPassView-plugin
 ![webbrowserpassview-icon](https://user-images.githubusercontent.com/43011806/46359326-b0865d80-c671-11e8-85b7-043be5353632.png)

-This plugine made for Green Force soft on your USB stealer
+This plugin made for Green Force soft on your USB stealer.

+This plugin made for Green force mini.

 To start: